In a couple weeks this blog will be five years old. Accordingly, through the coming fortnight I’m gonna be taking a few looks back.

 4. Casino Royale I’m so pleased I can add this movie to my ten best list.
 It’s been a long time since I enjoyed James Bond so thoroughly.
 Daniel Craig is perfect, a thug who is a little rough around the edges and trying to manage his emotions in work that demands he be a cool, heartless killer.
 Also amazing, Eva Green as Vesper Lynd.
 I predict big things from that young actor.

 3. Miami Vice The most stylish movie of the year and one of the least appreciated.
-Yes, the script could have used a little extra work, but director Michael Mann created a look so hypnotic—shot on very light sensitive digital cameras—along with the incredible soundtrack, making for one high impact cop movie.
+Director Michael Mann created a look so hypnotic—shot on very light sensitive digital cameras—along with the incredible soundtrack, making for one high impact cop movie.
 The trailer park sequence is almost as potent as the bank robbery in Heat.
 Just forget the TV show and let the movie stand on its own.
 Oh, and try to avoid the uncut version now available on DVD.
 The theatrical version, also available on DVD, is tighter and better.

 2. Children of Men Alfonso Cuarón’s dystopic vision reminded me a lot of 1970s science fiction.
 Anything starring Charlton Heston, pretty much.
 That said, it’s a whole lot scarier than The Omega Man or Soylent Green in its realism.
 It’s a serious indictment of fundamentalist ideology, in whatever form it comes: Fascistic tendencies in government, paranoid anti-immigration policies, industry unencumbered by environmental regulation.
 What’s great especially is that the freedom fighters are shown to be as blind and self-destructive as the government.
 Great work from Clive Owen, Michael Caine, Julianne Moore and Chiwetel Ejiofor.
 It’s also an intense and action-packed chase movie, beautifully composed and shot.